pinecone-io/vercel-chatbot-template/README.md

 # AI Chat GPT-3 example

-This example shows how to implement a simple chat bot using Next.js, API Routes, and [OpenAI ChatGPT API](https://beta.openai.com/docs/api-reference/completions/create).
+This example shows how to implement a chat bot backed by Pinecone using Next.js, API Routes, and [OpenAI ChatGPT API](https://beta.openai.com/docs/api-reference/completions/create).

 ### Components

 - Next.js
 - OpenAI API (ChatGPT) - streaming
 - API Routes (Edge runtime) - streaming
+- Pinecone store

 ## How to Use